assen-totin/cdn/README.md

 ## MySQL

-Set the DSN in the configuration option `cnd_sql_dsn` using the following syntax: `host:port:username:password:database`.
+Set the DSN in the configuration option `cnd_db_dsn` using the following syntax: `host:port:username:password:database`.
 If you host is `localhost`, you may put the full path to the Unix socket instead of port number.

 ## Oracle

-Set the DSN in the configuration option `cnd_sql_dsn` just like you would do for MySQL above; field `host` should be a valid TNS record with a hostname and a service, typically in the format `hostname/service` fields `port` and `database` are ignored.
+Set the DSN in the configuration option `cnd_db_dsn` just like you would do for MySQL above; field `host` should be a valid TNS record with a hostname and a service, typically in the format `hostname/service` fields `port` and `database` are ignored.

 You'll need to manually install Oracle Instant Client library; make sure you have a version which knows how to talk to your Oracle server.

 You'll also need the OCI library from https://github.com/vrogier/ocilib.
 In order for this library to work, at runtime you'll need to export the ORACLE_HOME variable.

+## Mongo

+Set the database connection string in the configuration option `cnd_db_dsn` using the standard Mongo driver syntax following syntax: `mongodb://user:password@hostname:port[,more-hosts-if-replicaset]/database?options` where `options` may include such as `replicaSet=some_name` or `authSource=some_database`.

 # Dev environment setup